withaspirit/Elevator-Simulation/README.md

   ### Description

-  In this iteration, fault detecting and handling is implemented.
+  In this iteration, fault detection and handling is implemented.
 The simulation now shows faults for elevators.

   #### Major Changes
-  - Added configuration files to automate running multiple main methods with a single button in Intellij
+  - Added configuration files to automate running multiple main methods with a single button in IntelliJ
   - Introduced Fault Handling for Elevator
   - Removed BoundedBuffer, BoundedBufferTest
   - Fixed elevator selection algorithm to meet requirements